heinohein/Arduino-Pro-mini-shield-with-NRF24L01-LCD-and-relays/readme-shield.txt

 Also the Fritzing file Arduino Pro mini shield pinciple schem and its JPG can be found.
 It helps to understand the relation between the components discussed below without the need to follow wires on the PCB.

-The PCB was designed so that one or two sided perf board wich copper rings can be used to create a PCB.
+The PCB was designed so that one or two sided perf board with copper rings can be used to create a PCB.
 All wires on the top layer are just wires to make cross connections.
 In the design I only use standard, classicle, non SMS components only.
-The PDF output of Fritzing was used to create a single sided PCB for DIY etching.
+The PDF output section of Fritzing was used to create a single sided PCB for DIY etching.
 I use 70x100 mm one sided copper clay layer PCB to create 2 PCB of 50*70 at the same time.
 Of course Fritzing can be used to generate Gerber files.

-Together with the files you find 2 JPG, showing you quickly what the top and bottom layer combined looks like.
+Together with the files you find a JPG, showing you quickly what the top and bottom layer combined looks like.
 The brighter yellow is the top layer, the darker yellow the bottom layer.

 Regarding DIY etching, my laserprinter doen not produce intensif enough black lines.
 A local camerashop prints my document on "lustre" photopaper to accomodate the more easy toner transfer, giving me 16 PCB's for 1 dollar.

 In the map Photo's you find pictures of the end result.

 Overview of aspects of the PCB: